Page Content

 Specialization by location

 One way that pharmacists can specialize is in their practice area.
-Pharmacists are able to practice in a variety of industries and other settings.
+Pharmacists can practice in a variety of industries and other settings.
 These specialty areas will impact roles, responsibilities, and career paths:

 • Academia pharmacist